GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_faqs.md

 ## Frequently Asked Questions

-:::{dropdown} I was using DEA Land Cover Version 1 in my workflow.
-What are the key differences in Version 2 that I should be aware of?
+:::{dropdown} What are the differences between Version 1.0 and Version 2.0 of this product?

+The main differences are as follows.

-Version 1 (Collection 2) had a spatial resolution of 25 m, while Version 2 (Collection 3) has a spatial resolution of 30 m.
+* Version 1.0 (Collection 2) had a spatial resolution of 25 m, while Version 2.0 (Collection 3) has a spatial resolution of 30 m.

-The 'no data' value has changed from '0' to '255', to maintain consistency with other DEA derivative products.
+* The 'No data' value has changed from '0' to '255'.
+This is for consistency with other DEA derivative products.

-The descriptor layers, which aggregate information on specific categories such as the distinction between 'Herbaceous' and 'Woody' Natural Terrestrial Vegetation, are now only accessible on [DEA Maps](https://maps.dea.ga.gov.au).
+* The descriptor layers are now only accessible on [DEA Maps](https://maps.dea.ga.gov.au).
+These layers aggregate information on specific categories such as the distinction between 'Herbaceous' and 'Woody' Natural Terrestrial Vegetation.

-While the overall performance of Version 2 is in line with Version 1, the classification of Artificial Surface (AS) is notably better in Version 2, so the total number of pixels in that class is considerably higher.
-The Woody Cover ratio also seems to have improved in Version 2.
+* While the overall performance of Version 2.0 is similar to Version 1.0, the classification of Artificial Surface (AS) is notably better in Version 2.0, so the total number of pixels in that class is considerably higher.
+The Woody Cover ratio also seems to have improved in Version 2.0.

-Some inconsistencies were observed in the areas assigned to the Cultivated Terrestrial Vegetation class between the two versions.
-However, the overall accuracy for this class remains similar between the two collections.
+* Some inconsistencies were observed in the areas assigned to the Cultivated Terrestrial Vegetation class between the two versions; however, the overall accuracy for this class remains similar between the two collections.

-There is a notable increase in data affected by stripe artefacts from the Landsat 7 SLC-off failure from 2003 to 2011.
+* There is a notable increase in data affected by stripe artefacts from the Landsat 7 SLC-off failure from 2003 to 2011.

-Please refer to the [Quality](./?tab=quality) tab of the Land Cover product for further details.
+For more details, see the [Quality tab](./?tab=quality).

 :::